 Wheeling University offers students with documented disabilities individual accommodations on a case-by- case basis with confidentiality in compliance with the American with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
-The Director of Disability Services is available through the Student Success Center to assist students with their academic disabilities, individual accommodations requests and documentation requirements.
+Disability Services is available through the Student Success Center to assist students with their academic disabilities, individual accommodations requests and documentation requirements.